Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events

-Despite these limitations, this is still the first ever {\it ab initio} TDE simulation to produce an optical/UV light curve that reaches peak light, for a TDE with realistic astrophysical parameters.
-Furthermore, it is one of only a handful of long-term TDE simulations to include a dynamical treatment of radiation, and as far as we are aware, the first to include a realistic equation of state including hydrogen ionization/recombination.
+Despite these limitations, this is still the first ever {\it ab initio} TDE simulation to produce an optical/UV light curve that reaches peak light, for an astrophysically realistic TDE.
+Furthermore, it is one of only a handful of long-term TDE simulations to include a dynamical treatment of radiation and the first to include a realistic equation of state involving hydrogen ionization/recombination, which plays a surprisingly important role in stream hydrodynamics and dissipation (see Methods).
 Our results qualitatively resemble some previous generations of TDE simulations, but with key differences.
-For example, Shiokawa et al.\cite{Shiokawa+15} were the first to find evidence that shock power could dominate over accretion for long periods of time, and that the pericenter shock would dominate at the earliest times.
-Unlike this work, however, we find that circularization has become efficient by the peak of the light curve.
-Likewise, our finding of runaway circularization through stream-disk shocks recalls Bonnerot et al.\cite{Bonnerot+21} and Andalman et al.\cite{Andalman+22}, although unlike in these works, the ``self-intersection'' shock is largely irrelevant, and circularization is kick-started by the pericenter shock.
-In contrast to all these past simulations, we have chosen typical TDE parameters and avoided artificial mass injection schemes.
+For example, wWhile we agree with some past simulations\cite{Shiokawa+15} that shock power can initially dominate over accretion, our results differ in that circularization has become efficient by peak light.
+Likewise, our finding of runaway circularization through stream-disk shocks recalls some recent works\cite{Bonnerot+21, Andalman+22}, although in contrast, the ``self-intersection'' shock is largely irrelevant, and circularization is kick-started by the pericenter shock.
+Unlike all these past simulations, we have chosen typical TDE parameters and avoided artificial mass injection schemes.
 Crucially, there are important qualitative differences between our results and all past approximate simulation schemes, emphasizing the importance of realistic parameter choices in future TDE simulations.
-For a more complete comparison with past literature, see the SI.

-The observational rate of TDE detection is poised to increase by 1-2 orders of magnitude over the next few years\cite{BricmanGomboc20, Jonker+20}, but turning detections into measurements of MBH demographics\cite{StoneMetzger16}, nuclear stellar dynamics, and fundamental physics\cite{Lu+17, Wen+21} will require broader parameter studies in radiation-hydrodynamic TDE simulations.
-With this work, we have shown that moving-mesh algorithms offer a powerful way to break the computational logjam that has prevented {\it ab initio} TDE simulations for so many years\cite{Lodato+20, BonnerotStone21}.
-Our simulation demonstrates a viable and necessary path forward to help TDEs fulfill their scientific potential as unique laboratories for testing the physics of MBHs.
+The observational rate of TDE detection is poised to increase by 1-2 orders of magnitude over the next few years\cite{BricmanGomboc20, Jonker+20, BenAmi+22}, but turning detections into measurements of MBH demographics\cite{StoneMetzger16}, nuclear stellar dynamics\cite{StoneMetzger16}, and fundamental physics\cite{Lu+17, Wen+21} will require broader parameter studies in radiation-hydrodynamic TDE simulations.